Judge 'ignored' evidence in home invasion, sparking new trial for ex-boxer | CBC News

 In a decision released this week, Justice Jamie Saunders said the trial judge, Michael Wood, made "serious errors" when he considered evidence identifying the shooter.

-As a result, Markel Joseph Downey was acquitted of all 28 charges, including three counts of attempted murder, and walked out of court a free man in February 2017.
+As a result, Markel Jason Downey was acquitted of all 28 charges, including three counts of attempted murder, and walked out of court a free man in February 2017.

 In February of this year, the Crown appealed that decision.